'Was I not prophetic'? Mani Shankar Aiyar justifies 'neech' remark against PM Modi

 Reacting to the article, which triggered a fresh political row, BJP's IT Cell head Amit Malviya referred to Congress leader Sam Pitroda, in the spotlight for his "hua to hua" remark on the 1984 anti-Sikh riots.

-"Upset that Sam Pitroda was getting all the attention, the irrepressible Mani Shankar Aiyar pulls Pitroda's foot out of his mouth and puts it in his...Reiterates and justifies his Neech' comment for PM!" he said on Twitter.
+"Upset that Sam Pitroda was getting all the attention, the irrepressible Mani Shankar Aiyar pulls Pitroda's foot out of his mouth and puts it in his...Reiterates and justifies his Neech comment for PM!" he said on Twitter.

 Justifying his "neech" comment made in 2017, Aiyar said in his article, "Modi will, in any case, be ousted by the people of India on 23 May.
-That would be a fitting end to the most foul-mouthed prime minister this country has seen or is likely to see.
+That would be a fitting end to the most foul-mouthed prime minister this country has seen or is likely to see."

 PTI